lawrie/blackicemxbook/Audio/Audio.md

 ## Playing tunes

-The fpgafun site goes on to give an [example of playing tunes][].
+The fpga4fun site goes on to give an [example of playing tunes][].
 Here is a [BlackIce Mx version][] of that.

 [example of playing tunes]:				https://www.fpga4fun.com/MusicBox4.html
 [BlackIce Mx version]:					https://github.com/lawrie/verilog_examples/tree/master/fpgafun/music4

 ## Audio streaming over a UART

-The fpgafun site has an example of audio streaming MP3 data coming from a UART connection.
+The fpga4fun site has an example of audio streaming MP3 data coming from a UART connection.
 The code works unchanged on Blackice Mx.
 We just need to set up a pcf file use the standard Makefile.

 Create a directory called audiostream and add: